-One of the greatest golfers of the women’s game, Sorenstam would eventually amass an amazing 72 LPGA Tour wins.
+One of the greatest golfers of all time, man or woman, Sorenstam would eventually amass an amazing 72 LPGA Tour wins.
 She received a sponsor’s invitation to the 2003 Bank of America Colonial, held in Ft.
 Worth.
 Sorenstam became the first female golfer in 51 years to compete on the PGA Tour when she teed off with a generally favorable crowd.
 She ended the first round at +1, though she was tied for first in driving accuracy.
 She shot a disappointing +4 on the second round and ended up missing the cut.
 Sorenstam decided she didn’t like the spectacle of playing with men, and subsequently turned down further invitations to compete in other PGA Tour events.

 One of the founders of the LPGA Tour, Shirley Spork was also the second woman to ever play in a PGA Tour event.
 She never won an LPGA Tour event but is widely regarded as one of the greatest teachers in the history of the women’s game.
 She was invited to play the 1952 Northern California-Reno Open, an event that did not have a cut.
-She ended up in 105th, certainly not as high as she wanted but also not in last place.
+She finished 105th, certainly not as high as she wanted but ahead of several competitors.